ACruzadoP/reply_builder/README.md

 https://github.com/ACruzadoP/ps_prefabs_index

 However, I still had to read and fix the prefab before sending it and that was time consuming.
-At the time I only had two options:
+At the time I only had two options:<br />
-  1. Use prefabs.
+&nbsp;&nbsp;&nbsp;&nbsp;1.
+Use prefabs.
-  2. Write every reply from scratch.
+&nbsp;&nbsp;&nbsp;&nbsp;2.
+Write every reply from scratch.

-After having developed this app, a third option started being available:
+After having developed this app, a third option started being available:<br />
-  3. Write every reply from scratch, using prefabs as well as prewritten sentences.
+&nbsp;&nbsp;&nbsp;&nbsp;3.
+Write every reply from scratch, using prefabs as well as prewritten sentences.

 A guide will be recorded and provided by me as soon as possible.